KIT-IAI-PROOF/kit-iai-proof.github.io/docs/Block/overview.md

 There are three types of messages:

 ###<H4>Synchronization Messages (SYNC)</H4>
 These messages are sent to the workers by the orchestrator to synchronize the simulation process.
-For the several simulation phases exist different synchronization messages:
+Different synchronization messages exist for the several simulation phases:

-   1. **Initialization Messages (INIT)**: These messages sends the orchestrator to the Workers to initialize the Blocks with the necessary (static) inputs and configuration.
+   1. **Initialization Messages (INIT)**: The orchestrator sends these messages to the Workers to initialize the Blocks with the necessary (static) inputs and configuration.
    2. **Execution Messages (EXECUTE)** are sent to the Workers to start the execution of the Block's logic.
 Execution Messages are sent multiple times during the simulation process.
    3. **Finalization Messages (FINALIZE)** are sent to the Workers to terminate the Block's execution.
    4. **Shutdown Messages (SHUTDOWN)** are sent to the Workers to clean up resources.